 #Frequently Asked Questions

 Yes.
-Every game on this list supports solo play, and Outriders plus Borderlands 3 scale enemy difficulty to your party size so solo runs feel balanced.
+Every game on this list supports solo play.
+Outriders and Borderlands 3 scale enemy difficulty to your party size, so solo runs feel balanced.

-Destiny 2 and Borderlands 3 fight for this spot.
-Destiny 2’s loot has more depth because of weapon crafting, mod slots, and masterwork upgrades that interact with your subclass build in meaningful ways.
-Borderlands 3 wins on pure variety with its procedural weapon generation creating billions of possible gun combinations, but individual pieces matter less than in Destiny 2 where a single god-roll weapon can define your entire playstyle for a season.
+Destiny 2 and Borderlands 3 are the top contenders here.
+Destiny 2’s loot has more depth because weapon crafting, mod slots, and masterwork upgrades all interact with your subclass build in ways that reward planning a full loadout.
+Borderlands 3 wins on pure variety: its procedural weapon generator produces an enormous pool of possible gun combinations, though individual pieces matter less than in Destiny 2 where a god-roll weapon can define a season.

 Destiny 2 and Warframe both offer full cross-play and cross-save.
 Outriders supports cross-play but not cross-save.

-Warframe is completely free without pay-to-win.
-Every weapon and Warframe can be earned through gameplay alone, though some crafting timers run up to 72 hours.
-Premium currency buys cosmetics and convenience items like inventory slots.
+Warframe is completely free with no pay-to-win.
+Every weapon and Warframe is earnable through gameplay alone, though crafting timers can run up to 72 hours.
+Premium currency buys cosmetics and convenience items like inventory slots, which most long-term players eventually pick up.

-Both games remain online as of March 2026 with no announced shutdown dates.
-The Division 2 still gets periodic updates, though major content drops slowed after Season 11.
+Both Division games remain online as of April 2026 with no announced shutdown dates.
+The Division 2 still gets periodic updates, though major content cadence slowed after Season 11.

 Warframe runs on practically anything, including integrated graphics from 2018 laptops.
-Destiny 2 needs a dedicated GPU but a GTX 1060 handles it fine at medium settings.
-Cyberpunk 2077 is the most demanding on this list and you’ll want at least a GTX 1070 for stable 60fps, though the game’s DLSS support on Nvidia cards helps significantly if you’re willing to drop to 1080p resolution for a smoother experience on older hardware.
+Destiny 2 needs a dedicated GPU, but a GTX 1060 handles it fine at medium settings in our testing on a 2018 tower.
+Cyberpunk 2077 is the most demanding on this list, and you’ll want at least a GTX 1070 for stable 1080p 60 fps.
+DLSS on Nvidia cards helps if you are willing to drop internal resolution.

-Destiny 2 has the Crucible for PvP and Gambit for PvE-PvP hybrid modes.
-The closest Dark Zone equivalent is Escape from Tarkov.
+Destiny 2 has the Crucible for pure PvP and Gambit for a PvE-PvP hybrid.
+The closest Dark Zone equivalent outside this list is Escape from Tarkov.
 If competitive shooters interest you, our games like Overwatch list covers more PvP options.

-Destiny 2 takes 20-30 hours per season to hit power cap.
-Outriders reaches max level in about 40 hours.
-Warframe never really ends.
+Destiny 2 takes roughly 20 to 30 hours per season to hit power cap.
+Outriders reaches max level in about 40 hours of focused play.
+Warframe does not really end, though most players feel “caught up” around the 100-hour mark.